guardian/support-frontend/docs/development.md

 Currently in `support-frontend` there are two types of components.

 Shared component: Components that are used in more than one page, they are located inside the global `components` folder.
+These should only contain rules which are context-independent.
+For instance, font sizes, colours, padding (since it's internal), margins of child elements.
+But margin on the parent, for example, should probably be avoided, because it's presupposing that it will be used in a particular place.
+This kind of positional styling should happen in the page-level CSS.

-Non-shared component: Components specific for a page and are not use outside that page.
+Non-shared component: Components specific to a page which are not used outside that page.
 Typically located inside the `components` folder of a certain page.

 The shared components have their own `.scss` file.
 Additionally, there is a `.scss` for every page, where we put the non-shared components and we add rules for the shared components in that specific page.